 When you first enter, the baths appear to be a modern-day spa housed in a Victorian building.
-However, when you go downstairs, you will be met by opulence and grandeur from an era long gone.
-You can feel the age of the building, you can sense the history, and the quietness consumes you.
+However, you will be met by opulence and grandeur from an era long gone when you go downstairs.
+You can feel the building’s age since the history, and the quietness consumes you.
 The Islamic influence is apparent, and suddenly you feel as if you are not in Yorkshire.

-You will notice the original features such as the toilets, the wooden changing rooms and then the large lounge room filled with lounge beds.
+You will notice the original features such as the toilets, the wooden changing rooms, and the large lounge room filled with lounge beds.
 You will then be struck by the glazed tiles vibrant in color coupled with the arches.

 My First Visit

-On my first visit, I found myself running around to take photos while trying to be respectful of guests.
-On first blush, it reminded me of the Ironmonger Row Baths in London.
+On my first visit, I ran around to take photos while respecting guests.
+At first blush, it reminded me of the Ironmonger Row Baths in London.
 Only the Harrogate Victorian Turkish Baths are much more exotic.

 I also went alone, so there was a sense of shyness.
 You are getting into a bathing suit to walk past all the people relaxing.
 Gut reaction – is everyone looking at me?
 The reality is no one is interested in you or your attire.
 Everyone is zoned out in their happy place.

-The second you walk to the baths and relax all is well.
-From here on out, you are moving around, stretching and zoning out which neither are an issue.
+The second you walk to the baths and relax, all is well.
+You are moving around, stretching, and zoning out from here on out, which are neither an issue.
 Even during a unisex session!

 What is the Harrogate Victorian Turkish Bath Experience Like?

-Before I explain this, I should tell you this is not for you if you don’t enjoy the heat, sauna’s, or steam rooms.
-It’s also not for you if you don’t like to share space without your full attire.
+Before I explain this, I should tell you this is not for you if you don’t enjoy the heat, sauna, or steam rooms.
+It’s also not for you if you dislike sharing space without your whole attire.
 The idea is to relax, and you can only do that if you are open to hanging around with strangers in your bathing suit.

 Turkish baths are chambers of varying heat.
 In the Harrogate baths, there are seven chambers and a steam room.
-You sit or lie in different chambers and relax.
+You sit or lie in different compartments and relax.
 As you relax, you will start to heat up and sweat.
-The extraction of the sweat cleanses you from head to toe as you get a hot, shower or take a plunge in the cold pool.
+The sweat extraction cleanses you from head to toe as you get a hot shower or plunge into the cold pool.
 I am too chicken for the cold pools.
-They should be called “freeze to death pools” because they take cold to a different level.
+They should be called “freeze-to-death pools” because they take out different levels.
 I prefer to shower.
-I also like to combine a body scrub and oil and lather myself in a while in baths.
+I also like to combine a body scrub and oil and lather myself for a while in baths.

-As you acclimate to the heat, you go from chamber to chamber increasing the heat based on your tolerance level.
-Or, rotate into the steam room.
-If you are not familiar with steam rooms, they blast extreme amounts of steam into a small confined space, and you sweat.
-You will come out of a steam room soaking wet whereas you can sit in a Turkish bath and sweat.
+As you acclimate to the heat, you go from chamber to chamber, increasing the heat based on your tolerance level.
+Or rotate into the steam room.
+If you are unfamiliar with steam rooms, they blast extreme amounts of steam into a small confined space, and you sweat.
+You will come out of a steam room soaking wet, whereas you can sit in a Turkish bath and sweat.

-I retreated to the Harrogate Victorian Turkish Bath’s several times while caring for my mother.
-I would drive 20 minutes or so from Leeds to Harrogate to sit and think.
-Crazy as it sounds, not only does the heat clear your skin but it clears your head.
-You will be rejuvenated, clean and calm.
+I retreated to the Harrogate Victorian Turkish Baths several times while caring for my mother.
+I would drive 20 minutes from Leeds to Harrogate to sit and think.
+Crazy as it sounds, the heat not only clears your skin but also makes your head.
+You will be rejuvenated, clean, and calm.
 And, you will enjoy the best sleep of your life following a bath.

 Harrogate Victorian Turkish Bath Spa

 Despite the name, the Harrogate Victorian Turkish Baths are also home to a luxurious spa worthy of any spa snob’s attention.
-You can indulge in a broad variety of massages, reiki, reflexology, Indian head massage, traditional Hammam treatments, facials, and many other services.
+You can indulge in various massages, reiki, reflexology, Indian head massage, traditional Hammam treatments, facials, and many other services.
 Their list is quite impressive!
-And, again affordable with an express body scrub coming in at £27.
+And, again, affordable, with an express body scrub coming in at £27.